ogbidaniel/ogbidaniel/README.md

 ### 🔭 Currently Working On:
 - Opening access to my custom Speech Recognition model for the Ika language.
-- Creating a research platform for university students in Nigeria.
-- Breast Cancer Recurrence prediction and Cervical Cancer prediction
 ### 🌱 Learning:
-- C++ for game development.
+- C++
-- Enhancing my proficiency in C++ for high-performance computing and GPU programming.
+- How to launcha and scale ASR and TTS inference applications.
 - Mathematical foundations (Linear Algebra) for and computer science.

 ### 👯 Looking to Collaborate On: